-Launched in 2004, findacrew.net became the most popular crew- and boat-finding service within 12 months of its’ beginning.
-Now, people from 200 countries utilize the service to connect with who they need.
+Launched in 2004, findacrew.net became the most popular crew- and boat-finding service within 12 months of its’ inception.
+Now, people from around the world utilize the service to find people to connect with.

 Research indicates that survey information must be gathered in roughly 7-8 minutes in bouts of 16-25 questions before completion rates drop 5-10% per question.
 Findacrew currently presents 33 questions as their onboarding process, with each question often having subsections which require additional time.
 I reduced the number and streamlined this process to 13 questions with the possibility of contributing additional information later in order to increase user retention.

 Drawing from these understandings, I sketched some very low-fidelity prototypes to better understand user flow and how we might separate relevant information and how it related to the needs of the user in each step.

 To better understand functionality and relationships between pages, a mobile sitemap was created to illustrate user flow.

 Upon testing the mid-fidelity prototype with users, it became apparent that some of the UI elements were incompatible with the function of the app.
 I reduced the size of the main navigation bar, in addition to the profile sizes in order to allow for more results to appear per page and reduce time scrolling through the application.
 I also changed the location of the boat’s departure from numbers of kilometers away to show an actual country, which allowed people a clearer idea of where they might be going.

 In the future, I would like to incorporate a map feature into the profile selection process to better indicate where users could potentially depart from rather than listing countries and showing a smaller map.